 Impact

-The implementation of the DRS in Portugal will improve the quality of recycled materials, support compliance with environmental targets, and introduce technological solutions that enhance circularity, sustainability, and innovation throughout the entire beverage packaging materials management chain.
+The implementation of the DRS in Portugal improves the quality of recycled materials, supports the achievement of environmental targets, and introduces technological solutions that strengthen circularity, sustainability, and innovation across the entire beverage packaging materials management chain.

 1